brimdata/zed/docs/language/grouping/README.md

 the grouping to have effect.

-Let's say we've performed separate aggregations for fields present in different Zeek events.
-First we count the unique `host` values in `http` events.
+Let's say we've performed separate aggregations for fields present in different Zeek records.
+First we count the unique `host` values in `http` records.

 ```zq-command
 zq -f table 'count() by host | sort -r | head 3' http.log.gz